Investing in Hotel REITs

 How Real Estate Investment Trusts Work for Hotels

-One of the things that differentiate REITs from ordinary corporations is that Congress made them exempt from corporate taxes provided several strict conditions are met, the most relevant of which is the distribution of at least 90% of all of the profits in the form of cash dividends to stockholders.
+A real estate investment trust (REIT) is a special type of corporation focused on acquiring and managing real estate and real estate-related assets.
+One of the things that differentiate REITs from ordinary corporations is that they are exempt from corporate taxes, provided several strict conditions are met.
+For instance, they're required to distribute at least 90% of all of the profits in the form of cash dividends to stockholders.

 The downside?
 REIT distributions are not "qualified dividends" under the tax code, meaning you'll be taxed as if they were ordinary income, not at the lower, more attractive dividend tax rates.